appuri/mock-http-server/README.md

 Requirements
 ============

-`mock-http-server` requires Node 0.6.0+.
+`mock-http-server` requires Node 0.6.0+ and NPM.
 It has been tested on 0.6.15.

+Once Node is installed, install global NPM modules:

+    npm install -g coffee-script vows

 Setup
 =====